 Answer: Hoover Dam

-- A portable hand-held electric light (often battery-powered) is almost always called a "flashlight" in the U.S., but in British English it's often referred to by a different, more... incendiary name.
-What is the British term for a flashlight?
+13. A portable hand-held electric light (often battery-powered) is almost always called a "flashlight" in the U.S., but in British English, it's often referred to by what different, more incendiary name?

 Answer: Torch